joaosilva21/MULT_Project-Image_Compression_JPEG/README.md

         ```

 ## Notes important to read:
-   - If you want to change the image to do compression or type of downsampling change the variable *file* and *sampling* respectively in main
+   - If you want to change the image to do compression or type of downsampling change the variable *file* and *sampling* respectively in main.
-   - If you want to change the directory of the images change the variable *IMAGES_PATH* on top of the code
+   - If you want to change the directory of the images change the variable *IMAGES_PATH* on top of the code.
-   - If you want to see the plots and prints of each step change the respectively variables to true on main
+   - If you want to see the plots and prints of each step change the respectively variables to true on main.

 ## Authors:
 - [João Silva](https://github.com/ikikara)